 As you begin planning the physical transition, make sure you pack light and schedule moving services and transportation for early in the day.
 Memory care apartments are typically small to provide patients with cozy, simple surroundings.
 Trying to cram too many belongings into them will often lead the space to feel crammed and overwhelm your loved one.
 Stick to essentials, like comfortable clothing, personal hygiene items, and a few personal mementos when packing.

 Everything should be moved and the patient should be settled into their new residence by the early afternoon.
 Physical exhaustion can make situations a lot more stressful for people with Alzheimer’s, so a relatively early end-time will help ensure a smoother transition.
 It will also allow the patient to get a chance to familiarize themselves with their new surroundings before nightfall.

 While transitioning from assisted living to memory care may be the right decision, it can also be a costly one.
 In the U.S., the average amount paid for assisted living care in 2017 was $3,750 per month, with memory care costing about an additional $1,200 per month.

 Despite the costs, maintaining your loved one’s safety is paramount, meaning it’s essential to explore all funding options when planning the transition.
-Since 2007, Fifth Season’s Funds for Living and Giving (FLAG) Program has helped people leverage their life insurance policies into funds they can use for end-of-life care and other costs.
-Unlike a traditional viatical or life settlement, the FLAG program allows you to obtain the funds you need today while maintaining ownership of your life insurance policy and preserving funds for your beneficiaries in the future.
+Since 2007, Fifth Season’s Funds for Living Program has helped people leverage their life insurance policies into funds they can use for end-of-life care and other costs.
+Unlike a traditional viatical or life settlement, the Funds For Living Program allows you to obtain the funds you need today while maintaining ownership of your life insurance policy and preserving funds for your beneficiaries in the future.

 If Fifth Season Financial can help your family cover the costs of assisted living or memory care, contact us today or call 866-459-1271.